For universities delivering IChemE accredited courses, keeping the curriculum broad and relevant has long been seen as a challenge.

-Discussion in smaller groups will look at what resources are already available (either openly or on request) and what resources could be developed for universities to integrate biochemical engineering concepts into traditional chemical engineering curriculum.
+Discussion in smaller groups will look at what resources are already available (either openly or on request) and what resources could be developed for universities to integrate Digitalisation/Industry 4.0 concepts into traditional chemical engineering curriculum.

 Given the online format, the workshop will be capped at 25 registrants to ensure the workshop is as interactive as possible.

 The material presented in this webinar has not been peer-reviewed.
-Any opinions are the presenter’s own and do not necessarily represent those of IChemE or the Biochemical Engineering SIG.
+Any opinions are the presenter’s own and do not necessarily represent those of IChemE or the Education SIG.
 The information is given in good faith but without any liability on the part of IChemE.

 Download agenda >>